haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

     3. Non-blocking IO (Network, memory, Disk, IPC)
     4. Transparent worker threads / web workers

-If you dig more down you can see that the language is build on top of the core OS kernal features like non-blocking IO and related libs (libuv).
+If you dig more down you can see that the language is built on top of the core OS kernel features like non-blocking IO and related libs (libuv).
-And lately the big players are invested a lot of time to create more optimized compilers, which helped the boom of node.js at backend side.
+And lately the big players like Google, FB Microsoft etc. invested a lot of time to create more optimized compilers, which helped the boom of node.js at backend side.

-Due to this inherent nature of non-blocking IO and event loop, most of the code that you write going to be executed nonsequential, so we need to attach a callback function which will take care the operation when it finished and ready with result or error.
+Due to this inherent nature of non-blocking IO and event loop, most of the code that you write going to be executed nonsequential way, so we need to attach a callback function which will resume the operation when the results ready.

-We have full freedom to define the callback function for each requirements, but its recommended to keep the common signature across project / language / community to avoid lot of confusions.
+We have full freedom to define the callback function for each requirements, but it's recommended to keep the common signature across project / languagei to avoid lot of confusions.

 Here I"m making use of the redis library to showcase the callback chain.
-Similarly any DB / IO related libraries follows this method in nodejs standard library.
+Similarly any DB / IO related nodejs libraries follows this method.

 .. code-block:: java